melkamu372/StegHub-DevOps-Cloud-Engineering/Project-23-Persisting-data-in-kubernetes/Persisting-Data-in-Kubernetes.md

 deletes a PV that is bound to a PVC, the PV is not removed immediately.
 PV removal is postponed until the PV is no longer bound to a PVC.

-5. Reclaiming: When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
+5. **Reclaiming**: When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
 The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.
 Currently, volumes can either be Retained, Recycled, or Deleted.